redhat-ai-dev/ai-lab-template/templates/object-detection/docs/index.md

 # AI Software Template

-This AI Software Template can be used to create a new source code repository and new gitops deployment repository for a object-detection application.
+This AI Software Template can be used to create a new source code repository and a new GitOps deployment repository for a Object Detection Application.

 As a user you will be able to enter various customizations for each section of the template, such as: